JLMadsen/ShortestTTR/README.md

 * PyDot

 # TODO
-1. Make own Dijkstra algorithm.
+1. Improve own Dijkstra algorithm.
+    1.1.
+Learn A*.
 2. Add more maps.
 3. Add colors according to original TTR map.
-4. Export script to either an app or webpage.
+4. Export script to webpage.
+    4.1.
+Learn web with django.
 5. Fix Cul-de-sac's.
 In the usage section the shortest path visits London twice.

 # Scripts